 Those facing misdemeanor charges are: Andrew Michael Brinkman, Hugh Webster, Michael Keen, Liam Newcomer, James MacKeigan, Joshua Plaster, Tyler Glowaski, Connor Meek, Alex Niezyniecki, Scott Sidner, Nicholas Griswold, Jason Londa, Grady McMichen, Samay Lakshya Pahouja, Nicholas Carmichael, Benjamin Grossheim, Bennett Faloni and Jonathan H. Rauch.

-The men were arraigned in November by Hanna, and the cases were continued until Tuesday and Friday for pre-trial hearings, according to court records.
+The men were arraigned in November by Hanna, and the cases were continued until December for pre-trial hearings, according to court records.
 During those hearings, prosecutors put on the record that plea deals had been offered to those charged.